History of Political Institutions II [Sede TN]

 Scientific Disciplinary Sector (SSD)

 Language of instruction

-In the course, entitled The constitutional dualism between Parliament and Government in the constitutional monarchy of the Kingdom of Italy (1848-1922), the period between 1848 and 1922 will be dealt with, from the point of view of the political-constitutional history.
-The period of time taken into consideration is that which goes from the establishment of the modern representative system in Piedmont in 1848, from where it was extended in 1861 to the entire newly established Kingdom of Italy, until the rise to power of fascism.
-At the center of attention will be the two main institutions of the political system of the Italian constitutional monarchy, namely Parliament and (monarchical) Government as well as their relations in the letter of the Albertine Statut and in the political reality of the Italian constitutional monarchy of the liberal era.
+Contents: In the course the period from 1848 to 1922 is dealt with.
+The time period taken into account is that which goes from establishing 1848 in Piedmont of the modern representative system, from where 1861 it will be extended to all the newly established Kingdom of Italy, until the ascension to the power of fascism.
+A particular attention will be paid to the main elements of the political-constitutional system and in particular the relations between parliament and government in the letter of the Albertine Statute on one side and in the political-constitutional reality of the Italian constitutional monarchy of the liberal era on the other.

 It is strongly recommended frequency.